Ipswich Witches: 1950s

 Foxhall Stadium was purpose-built for speedway in 1950 and following the cancellation of a meeting on 24 March 1951, the venue first hosted speedway on 14 May 1951, when Ipswich competed against Yarmouth in a challenge match.
 The inaugural league season was the 1952 Speedway Southern League, where the team finished 8th.
-The team adopted the nickname the 'Witches' because of the town's history, for their inaugural season.
+For their inaugural season, the team adopted the nickname the 'Witches' because of the town's history with the 17th century Suffolk Witch Hunts.

 The early stars of Ipswich speedway were Junior Bainbridge and Bert Edwards.
 Attendances approached 20,000 but the team remained in the second division until the merger of the National league in 1957.
-Despite signing riders such as Peter Moore the team struggled and dropped down to the 1959 Southern Area League.
+Despite signing riders such as Peter Moore, the team struggled and dropped down to the 1959 Southern Area League.

 1960s

 The Witches moved back up to the highest division for 1960 and 1961 and led by Peter Moore, finished fourth and sixth respectively.
 However, after ten seasons of league speedway the team withdrew from the 1962 Speedway National League mid-season due to financial issues.
 The 1962 season was the worst in the history of the club, they lost their new signing Olle Nygren to ill-health before the season even started and then Jack Unstead was killed in the first recorded fatal crash at Foxhall Stadium on 13 April 1962.

 After very little action, except for some junior matches the club returned under the promotion of Joe Thorley and John Berry in 1969.
 Berry built a new smaller track inside the stock car circuit.